Power user guidelines

 Issuing contract

 To issue a contract you need to write a contract declaration file.
-Contract declaration can be done in multiple languages, including Rust, YAML, TOML, JSON and future Contractum.
-Here we will stick with a YAML format as most human-readable:
+Contract declarations can be done in multiple languages, including Rust, YAML, and future Contractum.
+Here we will stick with a YAML format as most easy-to-use and human-readable format, writing which doesn't require any developer skills:

 globals: